AshwinSant5/PerfWatch-Web-Edition/METRICS_EXPLANATION.md

 - Your system has 8 CPU cores (or 4 cores with hyperthreading = 8 logical cores)
 - The process hasn't been restricted to specific cores
 - Allows maximum parallelism across all cores

-**Your value:** 8 cores allows your 6 threads to run in parallel efficiently.

 ---